IngoSchelterUBT/BTevalSpec/readme.md

   ./BTevalSpec.py [<gen-opt>] reset

+    <gen-opt>         General options
-  Note: When an excitation is added by the code, its energy is restricted to a symmetric interval around the initial energy value to stabilize the fit.
+    When an excitation is added by the code, its energy parameter during the fit is restricted to a symmetric interval around the initial energy value to stabilize the fit.
-        If you note that a rng significance value of an excitation is not close to 1, it may be useful to reset the energy ranges and, thus, give more freedom to the energy fit
+    If you note that the rng significance of an excitation is not close to 1, you can try to reset the energy ranges once and, thus, give more freedom to the energy fit.
 --------------------
 ```